 [First Name],

-I saw the coverage of [specific incident or breach] at [Company].
-[One sentence demonstrating you understand the technical implications — not generic sympathy, but a specific observation about what likely happened or what the exposure means.]
+I saw the coverage of [specific incident] at [Company].
+[One sentence showing you understand the technical implications, not generic sympathy but a specific observation about the likely exposure.]

-After incidents like this, the board-level priority is usually twofold: contain the immediate damage and prevent recurrence.
-The second part is where most teams need outside expertise because the same infrastructure and processes that allowed the breach are still in place.
+After incidents like this, the board-level priority is usually twofold: contain the immediate damage and prevent a recurrence.
+The second part is where most teams need outside expertise, because the same infrastructure and processes that allowed the breach are still in place.

-I have helped [number] companies in [industry] rebuild their security posture post-incident — including [specific outcome like “reducing attack surface by 70%” or “achieving SOC 2 certification within 4 months of the incident”].
+I have helped [number] companies in [industry] rebuild their security posture post-incident, including [specific outcome like reducing attack surface or achieving SOC 2 within a few months of the incident].

-Worth a 15-minute call to see if we can help with the remediation roadmap?
+Worth a short call to walk through a remediation roadmap?

 LinkedIn connection request: